 - Heats up the capsule mechanism and spout

 This means the hot water is guaranteed to be at the ideal coffee extracting temperature when it hits the coffee capsule, ensuring maximum flavor is extracted.

 3. Warm up your cup and warm up your senses.

 This trick can be combined with tip 1 above to save a little time – by rinsing your machine into the cup you plan to drink from!
 Once the cup is hot, tip out the water and extract your coffee into the warmed cup.

-This not only improves the experience of drinking a warm coffee but also affects the flavour.
+This not only improves the experience of drinking a warm coffee but also affects the flavor.
 Have you ever forgotten about your cuppa, only to come back to a cold brew that tastes nothing as it did 30 minutes ago?
 Well, it’s not actually the coffee’s flavor that changes, but rather the way we perceive it to taste.

 Our taste receptors are most sensitive in the range from 20°C to 35°C (68 to 95 degrees Fahrenheit).
 That is, we taste things better that are around room temperature.
-The taste receptors in question don’t always register flavours that are much hotter or colder than this range, and thus we don’t taste them.
+The taste receptors in question don’t always register flavors that are much hotter or colder than this range, and thus we don’t taste them.

-Bitterness is one of these flavours that is attenuated at high temperatures.
+Bitterness is one of these flavors that is attenuated at high temperatures.
 What this means is at hotter temperatures we can ignore a lot of the bitterness while still getting the aroma and flavor of the coffee!

 Most of the time, bad coffee has more to do with the coffee itself and less with the machine.
 Here are the top 3 reasons why bad pods are making your cuppa taste bad.